Haiti has been in the news recently.

 It also gave us a reason to visit a beautiful - if extremely poor - island.

-On one visit, we went to the local church (our 3 Haitian partners - from a company called "Universal Hands" all went to the same church.)
+On one visit, we went to the local church (our 3 Haitian partners, who owned a company called "Universal Hands", all went to the same church.)

 A friend of ours, Lawrence Peabody,